Every good teacher knows the importance of classroom routines and procedures.

 7. Practice Lining Up.

-If you teach elementary, you definitely want to add this item to your checklist of classroom routines and procedures.
+You definitely want to add this item to your checklist of classroom routines and procedures.

 Whether going or coming from recess, the cafeteria, an assembly, or the library, lining up is a task students will perform frequently.